-Upload PDF (smartphone scan or tablet edit) to Canvas shortly after class on Mon, Oct 25, 2021.
+Upload PDF (smartphone scan or tablet edit) to Canvas at or shortly after end of class on Mon, Oct 25, 2021.

-Problems marked with () must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.
+Problems marked with (\) must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.

-Discuss each problem with your teammates, then write up your own solution.
+Discuss each problem with your teammates (usually groups of 3), then write up your own solution.
 Be sure to compare final results with your teammates, as a way to catch mistakes.
 It can also be very interesting when you and a teammate use different methods to arrive at a result!
 Do not hesitate to ask for help from other students, from Melina, or from Bill.

-1. You have a pail of water with a rope tied to the handle.
-If you whirl it fast enough in a vertical circle (i.e. a circle whose central axis is horizontal), none of the water spills out of the bucket, even when the bucket is upside down. (a) Explain how this works. (b) If the bucket rotates at constant speed v on the end of a rope of length l , what minimum speed is required to keep the water from falling out of the pail? (c) If you plug in $\ell = 1.0 \text{ m}$, what number of revolutions per second (that's $\omega/(2\pi)$, or $v/(2\pi\ell)$) does this speed correspond to?
+1\.
+You have a pail of water with a rope tied to the handle.
+If you whirl it fast enough in a vertical circle (i.e. a circle whose central axis is horizontal), none of the water spills out of the bucket, even when the bucket is upside down. (a) Explain how this works. (b) If the bucket rotates at constant speed v on the end of a rope of length $\ell$ , what minimum speed is required to keep the water from falling out of the pail? (c) If you plug in $\ell = 1.0 \,\mathrm{m}$ , what number of revolutions per second (that's $\omega/(2\pi)$ , or $v/(2\pi\ell)$ ) does this speed correspond to?
 (You may remember that I spun the bucket about two or three times faster than this in the lecture demo.
-For simplicity, assume that my arm contrives to keep the motion at constant speed, in spite of the change in height between top and bottom.) (d) Assuming that my arm somehow manages to twirl the bucket in a circle at constant angular velocity (thus constant speed), without the water spilling, draw a FBD for the water when the pail is upside-down (12 o'clock position), and (e) when the pail is rightside-up (6 o'clock position), and (f) when the pail is horizontal (9 o'clock position).
-After figuring out how big the acceleration vector needs to be for (d), make the acceleration vector the same length in (e) and (f).
-Be sure to indicate \vec{a} (or probably $m\vec{a}$ is more helpful for scale) on your FBDs.
+For simplicity, assume that my arm contrives to keep the motion at constant speed, in spite of the change in height between top and bottom.) (d) Assuming that my arm somehow manages to twirl the bucket in a circle at constant angular velocity (thus constant speed), without the water spilling, draw FBD for water at 12:00, (e) 6:00, (f) 9:00.
+After figuring out how big $\vec{a}$ needs to be for (d), make $\vec{a}$ the same length in (e) and (f).
+Be sure to indicate $\vec{a}$ (or probably $m\vec{a}$ is more helpful for scale) on your FBDs.